RosaryMala/engineeredcompatibility/README.md

      - Add Sourceberries to the Fermenter
      - Adds Wilden drops to the Crusher for bonemeal
      - Adds `forge:leather` compatibility to the Annotated Codex recipe
+     - Adds Magebloom to the Cloche
  - Create:
      - Adds Sphalerite mineral vein for Zinc from the Excavator
      - Adds Cinder Flour and Obsidian processing to the Crusher
  - Cultural Delights:
      - Adds Corn Kernels, Eggplant Seeds, and Cucumber Seeds to the Squeezer
+     - Adds Corn to the Fermenter
+     - Adds Cucumber, and Eggplant to the Cloche
+ - Delightful:
-     - Adds Corn and Salmonberries to the Fermenter
+     - Adds Salmonberries to the Fermenter
  - Farmer's Delight:
      - Adds soil compatibility with Rich Soil to the Cloche
  - Farmer's Respite